nxboost/nxboost/doc/build-osx.md

 ------------------------
 You can ignore this section if you are building `nxboostd` for your own use.

-nxboostd/nxboost-cli binaries are not included in the nxboost-Qt.app bundle.
+nxboostd/nxboost-cli binaries are not included in the Nxboost-Qt.app bundle.

 If you are building `nxboostd` or `nxboost-qt` for others, your build machine should be set up as follows for maximum compatibility: